quarkusio/quarkus-super-heroes/README.md

 | JVM Java 17                  | `java17-latest`        | [`java17-openshift.yml`](deploy/k8s/java17-openshift.yml)               | [`java17-minikube.yml`](deploy/k8s/java17-minikube.yml)               | [`java17-kubernetes.yml`](deploy/k8s/java17-kubernetes.yml)               |
 | Native compiled with Java 11 | `native-java11-latest` | [`native-java11-openshift.yml`](deploy/k8s/native-java11-openshift.yml) | [`native-java11-minikube.yml`](deploy/k8s/native-java11-minikube.yml) | [`native-java11-kubernetes.yml`](deploy/k8s/native-java11-kubernetes.yml) |
 | Native compiled with Java 17 | `native-java17-latest` | [`native-java17-openshift.yml`](deploy/k8s/native-java17-openshift.yml) | [`native-java17-minikube.yml`](deploy/k8s/native-java17-minikube.yml) | [`native-java17-kubernetes.yml`](deploy/k8s/native-java17-kubernetes.yml) |

+### Monitoring
+There are also Kubernetes deployment descriptors for Prometheus monitoring in the [`deploy/k8s` directory](deploy/k8s) ([`prometheus-openshift.yml`](deploy/k8s/prometheus-openshift.yml), [`prometheus-minikube.yml`](deploy/k8s/prometheus-minikube.yml), [`prometheus-kubernetes.yml`](deploy/k8s/prometheus-kubernetes.yml)).
+Each descriptor contains the resources necessary to monitor all of the applications in the system.

+The OpenShift descriptor will automatically create a `Route` for Prometheus.
+On Kubernetes/Minikube you may need to expose the Prometheus service in order to access it from outside your cluster, either by using an `Ingress` or by using `kubectl port-forward`.
+On Minikube, the Prometheus `Service` is also exposed as a `NodePort`.

+   > **NOTE:** These descriptors are **NOT** considered to be production-ready.
+They are basic enough to deploy Prometheus with as little configuration as possible.
+It is not highly-available and does not use any [Kubernetes operators](https://operatorhub.io/operator/prometheus) for management or monitoring.
+It also only uses ephemeral storage.
+   >
+   > For production-ready Prometheus instances, please see the [Prometheus Operator documentation](https://operatorhub.io/operator/prometheus) for how to properly deploy and configure production-ready instances.